tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

   header_active: Guides
 ---

-# Ouickstart - Onboarding API
+# Quickstart - Onboarding API

 This guide is for partners who want to use their own customized user interface instead of using the pre-built Bambora hosted screen or a branded hosted screen for onboarding merchants.